Antiparallel d-stable Traces and a Stronger Version of Ore Problem: Concluding remarks

 \subsection{Polynomial algorithm for $d = 1$}

-In~\cite{fur-1988} a polynomial time algorithm which for an arbitrary graph $G$ finds a spanning tree $T$ such that that each component of the co-tree $G-E(T)$ is even or determine that no such $T$ exists was presented.
+Furst et al. (1988) presented a polynomial time algorithm which for an arbitrary graph $G$ finds a spanning tree $T$ such that that each component of the co-tree $G-E(T)$ is even or determine that no such $T$ exists.
 It uses matroids parity (or matching).
-In~\cite{th-1990} Thomassen modified the algorithm so it also works for a spanning tree $T$ such that each component of the co-tree $G-E(T)$ is even or contains a vertex of degree at least $4$.
-It seems that the algorithm from~\cite{fur-1988} modified in a similar way as in~\cite{fur-1988} would also work for spanning trees, which satisfy conclusion from Theorem~\ref{thm:main} for arbitrary $d$.
+Thomassen (1990) modified the algorithm so it also works for a spanning tree $T$ such that each component of the co-tree $G-E(T)$ is even or contains a vertex of degree at least $4$.
+It seems that the algorithm by Furst et al. (1988) modified in a similar way as by Thomassen (1990) would also work for spanning trees, which satisfy conclusion from Theorem~\ref{thm:main} for arbitrary $d$.